AnteDujic/pands-project2021/README.md

   <img src="https://github.com/AnteDujic/pands-project2021/blob/main/Sepal_length.png" />
 </p>

-Sepal length values don't fluctuate as much as the othet values, which will be visible in the images below.
+Sepal length values don't fluctuate as much as the other values, which will be visible in the images below.
 We can see that mainly Setosa has the shortest Sepal, while Viginica has the longest.
 Virginica Sepal values varies the most.

 <p align="center">
   <img src="https://github.com/AnteDujic/pands-project2021/blob/main/Sepal_width.png" />